jiyuay/MalGuise-Access-Instructions/README.md

-This repository provides the guidelines for requesting access to the code associated with our paper "A Wolf in Sheep’s Clothing: Practical Black-box Adversarial Attacks for Evading Learning-basedWindows Malware Detection in the Wild", Usenix Security 2024.
+This repository provides the guidelines for requesting access to the code associated with our paper "**A Wolf in Sheep’s Clothing: Practical Black-box Adversarial Attacks for Evading Learning-basedWindows Malware Detection in the Wild**", Usenix Security 2024.

 # 1. Introduction